 The pitfalls of using lagging data:

-- Accurate employee risk is not identified correctly upon new member enrollment
+- Accurate health risks are not identified correctly upon new member enrollment

-- Historical spend does NOT equal predictive risk
+- Historical spending does NOT equal predictive risk

 - Delayed risk stratification and outreach for DM/CM efforts

 Delayed risk stratification can cause missed engagement opportunities with members, which impacts the goal of identifying risk indicators before the member moves to a higher risk category.
 According to SHRM, “Self-reported data from the health assessment sometimes is more timely than claims data and allows for immediate follow-up and engagement in health-promoting programs.”